scyantist/course/projects/Project1Spec.md

 5. In the Maven projects panel, you should see the project.
 If not, refresh.
 6. In the lifecycle drag-down menu, double-click on compile to build the project.
 Double-click on test after compiling.
-7. You should be able to pass 146 tests.
+7. You should be able to pass 118 of the 146 tests.

 ### Compiling and Running Tests